ryancoffee/CookieSimSlim/README.md

 # Addendum for paper on A Hybrid Neural Architecture : Online Attosecnd X-ray Characterization
 Create conda environment according to the requirements.txt.
+The conda evnironment source will reference environment variable $CONDA_ENV_CM

 Follow steps in s3df_run_script.sh and s3df_run_script_singleEnergy.sh for code operation.
 See the supplementary material for the paper for more information on run options.
+The output data will got to path $CSM_DATA_OUTPUT.

 # CookieSimSlim
 ===============